vranki/hemppa/README.md

 * list - List accounts in room
 * poll - Poll for new items  (Must be done as bot owner)
 * clear - Clear all accounts from this room  (Must be done as room admin)
+* debug - Show some debug information for accounts in room

 #### Instagram

 Polls instagram account(s).
 Uses instagram scraper library without any authentication or api key.

 See: https://github.com/realsirjoe/instagram-scraper/

 #### Twitter

 Polls twitter account(s).
 Uses twitter scraper library without any authentication or api key.

 See: https://github.com/taspinar/twitterscraper/tree/master/twitterscraper